 For many tourists especially the first-timers to Tibet, there are always many things one need to consider and figure out.
 For the convenience of tourists, we collect the most frequent asked questions about travelling to Tibet in recent times.
 Check to find the answers and get more informed and well prepared for your lifetime Tibet trip.

 1. Can I Still Travel to Tibet This Year?

 Normally, Tibet is open for most time of a year, except for the Tibetan New Year festival period between late Feb.
 However, at present, Tibet is not available to visit for international tourists due to the Novel Coronavirus.
 Ordinary tourists cannot enter China during the temporary close period.
-But for foreigners who are working or studying in China, you can still go to Tibet as long as your travel permits are prepared.

 Hopefully, the outbreak of the epidemic is now largely under control in China, and Tibet will be open after the global situation returns to the normal.
 As a wise option, tourists who want to travel to Tibet can plan your Tibet tour during this time, and get well prepared for your lifetime trip in advance.